gityzon/n-t-p/README.md

 ## Warn:

-Please read main.sh for manage your site.
+Please read "main.sh" for managing your site.